percona/k8spg-docs/docs/backups.md

-3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key have just downloaded, and the special `gcs.conf` configuration file.
+3. Now you should create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using base64-encoded versions of two files: the file containing the private key you have just downloaded, and the special `gcs.conf` configuration file.

     This `gcs.conf` file should have the following contents: